 -knowledge and use of techniques of interpretation; -knowledge and analysis of evidential reasonings; -capacity to identify and examine techniques and reasonings contained in judicial provisions.

 The course will focus on legal reasoning, with specific regard to the techniques of legal interpretation.
 It will consider both the legal techniques employed in our legal system and those employed in other legal systems (both of civil and common law).
-Some lessons will focus on the methods of interpretation of the Constitution and of EU law.
-It will be provided a basic analysis of evidential reasoning.

 Prerequisites for admission